-- Dredging of gravel, sand, silt, and the removal of hazardous materials, etc., is not authorized under this permit.
-Snagging of dead (imbedded) or living trees from a stream bank is not authorized under this permit.
-However, trees imbedded in the bank may be cut off but their stumps may not be removed from the bank. - Impacts to submerged aquatic vegetation are not authorized under this permit. - Re-shaping or re-distribution of material in the channel and/or side slopes is not authorized by this permit.

-This permit does not authorize the removal of debris that may be considered historic/cultural resources (e.g., shipwrecks, pre-historic shell mounds, etc).
+- Dredging of gravel, sand, silt, and the removal of hazardous materials, etc., is not authorized under this permit. - Impacts to submerged aquatic vegetation are not authorized under this permit. - Natural woody debris may not be removed from the bank/shoreline unless the debris extends into a navigational channel.
+This prohibition does not apply to man-made canals. - Snagging of dead or living trees from a bank/shoreline is not authorized under this permit.
+Trees extending from the bank/shoreline into a navigational channel may be cut off, provided the stumps remain embedded in the bank/shoreline. - Re-shaping or re-distribution of material in the channel and/or side slopes is not authorized by this permit. - This permit does not authorize the removal of debris that may be considered historic/cultural resources (e.g., shipwrecks, pre-historic shell mounds, etc).